zjr2000/Context-GEBC/README.md

 # Context-GEBC
 Code for [LOVEU Challenge 2022](https://sites.google.com/view/loveucvpr22/home) (Track 2 Generic Event Boundary Captioning Challenge).
-Our model directly takes the whole video clip as input and generate caption for each time boundary parallelly.
+Our model directly takes the whole video clip as input and generates a caption for each time boundary parallelly.
 With this design, the model could learn the context information of each time boundary, thus, the potential boundary-boundary interaction could be modeled.

-Our method achieves a 72.84 score on the test set, and we reaches the $2^{nd}$ place in this challenge.
-The technical report is available [here](https://arxiv.org/abs/2207.01050v1)
+Our method achieves a 72.84 score on the test set, and we reach the $2^{nd}$ place in this challenge.
+The technical report is available [here](https://arxiv.org/abs/2207.01050v1).

 ## Environment
-Our code is adapted from official implementation from PDVC, please see the original [repo](https://github.com/ttengwang/PDVC) for Preparation.
+Our code is adapted from the official implementation of PDVC, please see the original [repo](https://github.com/ttengwang/PDVC) for the environment preparation.

 ## Data
 Using [CLIP](https://github.com/openai/CLIP) to extract frame-level features and [Omnivore](https://github.com/facebookresearch/omnivore) to extract clip-level features.
 We use [this](https://github.com/zjr2000/Untrimmed-Video-Feature-Extractor) pipeline to extract features.